Chloroquine in Combination With VELCADE and Cyclophosphamide for Relapsed and Refractory Multiple Myeloma

 ||A Phase II, Trial of Chloroquine in Combination With VELCADE and Cyclophosphamide in Patients With Relapsed and Refractory Myeloma

-- Percentage of subjects who have complete response or partial response and have 2+ or higher autophagy [ Time Frame: until clinical response (up to 2 years) ] [ Designated as safety issue: No ]
+- Percentage of Subjects Who Have Complete Response or Partial Response and Have 2+ or Higher Autophagy [ Time Frame: until clinical response (up to 2 years) ] [ Designated as safety issue: No ]

 ||February 2014 (Final data collection date for primary outcome measure)

-VELCADE will be given by intravenous push at 1.3 mg/m^2 on days 1, 4, 8, 11, 22, 25, 29 and 32.
+VELCADE given by intravenous push at 1.3 mg/m^2 on days 1, 4, 8, 11, 22, 25, 29 and 32.